2018 Mazda CX-3 Maxx

 Engine and transmission

-Open the bonnet and you’ll find a 2.0-litre four-cylinder petrol motor that has no forced induction.
-Instead, Mazda’s Skyactive tech means that with high compression (13:1), it can burn fuel a lot more efficiently, extracting the most power possible.
+Open the bonnet and you’ll find a 2.0-liter four-cylinder petrol motor that has no forced induction.
+Instead, Mazda’s Skyactive technology is used.
+How that works is it has a very high compression ratio (around 13:1) creating a much hotter burn, using fuel more efficiently.

 You can also activate a “Sport” mode for the transmission which holds onto the gears a bit longer (and keeping it in its powerband) however the auto’s not the smoothest shifter when doing that.
 Again, it’s at part throttle that the CX-3 stays its happiest.

 When you do that, it’s actually quite efficient for a small petrol SUV.
-At 6.1L/100km, it’s going to give you a range of around 750km from the 48 litre fuel tank, as long as you’re not trying to extract maximum performance from its engine.
+At 28 mpg around town, it’s going to give you a range of around 460 miles from the 48 liter fuel tank, as long as you’re not trying to extract maximum performance from its engine.

-The ride is good, better than higher grade models on bigger wheels, and it handles reasonably well for a small “SUV”.
+The ride is good, better than higher grade models on bigger wheels, and it handles reasonably well for a sub-compact crossover.
 The steering is also direct, but there’s enough weight to be satisfying.

 But let’s put this into context dynamically.
 This isn’t a Golf GTI.
-It isn’t a luxo-barge like an Audi Q7.
+It also isn’t a massive luxury SUV like the Audi Q7.
 For its size and stance, the CX-3 is pleasant, though nothing outstanding.

 Six airbags, ESC, traction control and Isofix points on the two outer seats round out the safety suite.